ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-examples/aws-windows-vm.markdown

 Download RavenDB and extract it to a path of your choice (e.g. C:\Raven4\).

+{NOTE:Write Permissions}

+RavenDB requires write permissions to the following locations:

+- The folder where RavenDB server is running
+- The data folder
+- The logs folder

+If you intend to run as a service, the write permissions should be granted to the user running the service (e.g. "Local Service").
+{NOTE/}

 ![22](images/aws-windows/22.png)

 You have a few choices on how to run the RavenDB server.